Banyc/Chatter/README.md

 - *A* receives the feedback
 - *A* displays the message on screen

+## Known BUG

+- The thread might fail to exit.
+Check your process manually to make sure the program has exited

 ## Acknowledgement

 - Authors whose original code is at the website whose links were written between my codes.